 Jeff Pelletier's hurdy-gurdy was custom made for him by Altarwind Music in Oregon.
 It is La Priel de Moncur (the Pearl of My Heart) hurdy-gurdy.

-The hurdy-gurdy has its origins in the organistrum which is first mentioned in 12th century Europe.
+The hurdy-gurdy has its origins in the organistrum.
 The organistrum was later made smaller and more versatile, becoming the hurdy-gurdy.
 It was played throughout Europe during the Middle Ages and the Renaissance.

 This unique instrument, with its wistful sound, was replaced after medieval times by the violin.
 However, it is still played in Sweden and is experiencing a revival in Europe and North America.